Title: "No Condemnation"

 "Is there a reason Gibbs seems extra testy today?" she asked.

 "No one knows exactly why, but rumor is that he's always more of a bastard the last couple of days of February than he is at any other time throughout the year," Chris said.
-"Been like that since he first started ten years ago."
+"Been like that since he first started back in ninety-two."

 "Has anyone tried talking to him about it?"

 Chris turned back to her with one eyebrow raised while Rhett snorted.
-"You have met Agent Gibbs, right?"
+"You have met Agent Gibbs, no?"
 Rhett asked.
 "Agent Grumpy, Irritable, Bearish Bastard?
 He doesn't talk.
 He growls.
 He snaps.
 He orders.
 He demands.
-Usually with just a look.
+He glares.
 But he doesn't talk.
-But if you want to try, by all means, try.
+If you want to try, by all means, try.
 Just let me know.
 I'd love to be there."

 Silene bit her lip, unsure.
 There was something else going on here.
 She was certain of it.
-There was an aura of sadness around Agent Gibbs.
-She recognized it, because it was one that she carried around with her.
+There was an aura of sadness around Agent Gibbs that he seemed to be covering up under the overall irritability and bastardness.
+She recognized it because it was one that she carried around with her and covered up under the guise of being a ditzy airhead.

 "Ignore Rhett," Cassie said, putting a hand on her shoulder.
 "Agent Gibbs isn't anywhere near as bad with the female agents as he is with the males.
 Just don't expect an answer."